 - In Person To vote in person, come to the Annual Meeting and you will receive a ballot when you arrive.
-You will be required to show valid picture identification and proof that you are a stockholder of record of the Company as of the record date to be admitted to the Annual Meeting. - Via the Internet To submit your proxy by Internet, go to www.investorvote.com/ONTO and follow the instructions on the secure website.
+You will be required to show valid picture identification and proof that you are a stockholder of record of the Company as of the record date to be admitted to the Annual Meeting. - Via the Internet To submit your proxy by Internet, go to www.proxyvote.com and follow the instructions on the secure website.
 The deadline for proxy submission via the Internet is 11:59 p.m.
-(EDT) on May 8, 2023. - Via Telephone To submit your proxy by telephone, call toll free 1-800-652-VOTE (8683) within the United States, US territories and Canada. - By Mail Stockholders who receive a paper proxy card may complete, sign and date their proxy card and mail it in the pre-addressed postage-paid envelope that accompanies the proxy card.
+(ET) on May 20, 2025. - Via Telephone To submit your proxy by telephone, call toll free 1-800-690-6903 within the United States, US territories and Canada.
+The deadline for voting by phone is 11:59 p.m.
+(ET) on May 20, 2025.

+By Mail - Stockholders who receive a paper proxy card may complete, sign and date their proxy card and mail it in the pre-addressed postage-paid envelope that accompanies the proxy card.
 Proxy cards submitted by mail must be received prior to the time of the Annual Meeting in order for your shares to be voted.